May 17, 2008

 Is Seeker-Sensitive Worship Legalistic?

-ee Brian Thornton's provocative answer to this question.
+See Brian Thornton's provocative answer to this question.

 Drowned Man "Tried to Walk on Water"

-in Brighton England who apparently had messianic delusions and drowned after trying unsuccessfully to walk on water.
+Surely there is a lesson or illustration in this tragic story of a man in Brighton England who apparently had messianic delusions and drowned after trying unsuccessfully to walk on water.
 I am reminded of the assertion of C. S. Lewis and others that Jesus of Nazareth was either liar, lunatic, or Lord.

 Genesis 1 and ברא

-continues his discussion of Genesis 1 and interaction with John Walton's view with a focus on the Hebrew verb ברא.
+Chris Heard continues his discussion of Genesis 1 and interaction with John Walton's view with a focus on the Hebrew verb ברא.
 Heard concludes, "In my opinion, we must conclude that the author of Genesis 1 used ברא and עשה as synonyms.
 If so, then the whole 'assignment of function' argument cannot stand or fall with ברא alone, but also with עשה.
 This weakens Walton’s point even further, if he really wants to eliminate “making things” from the semantic range of ברא.
 It just won’t work."

 Make sure to read the rest of the post.